 Responsible government refers to a government that is responsible to the people.
 Members of the cabinet (government) must be taken from the parliament and it, the government, can only operate with the confidence of the lower house of the parliament.

 In the United States, the president selects his cabinet from outside the Parliament (the Congress and the Senate) and it is answerable only to him.
-In Australia the Prime Minister is head of the government and the Governor-General, as representative of the Queen, is the executive head of state whilst in the United States the president is head of state, both ceremonial and executive, as well as being head of the government.
+In Australia the Prime Minister is head of the government and the Governor-General, as representative of the King, is the executive head of state whilst in the United States the president is head of state, both ceremonial and executive, as well as being head of the government.

-Australia has a Queen, which, under the Australian Constitution is always the monarch of the United Kingdom, because Australia is a constitutional monarchy.
+Australia has a King, which, under the Australian Constitution is always the monarch of the United Kingdom, because Australia is a constitutional monarchy.
 We should not forget that the Australian Constitution was drafted by Australians and, furthermore, in the referendums prior to Federation in 1901, the Australian electorate voted to be a monarchy and this was confirmed by the Australian electorate in the referendum of 1999.

 The Australian Constitution is established under the Crown which means that whoever is monarch in Great Britain is the monarch of Australia.
 However, the monarch is always represented in Australia by an Australian as Governor-General and, once appointed, the Governor-General assumes the role of executive head of state and oversees the Australian Constitution.
-The Queen plays no further constitutional role in the country other than retaining the residual power of dismissing the Governor-General.
+The King plays no further constitutional role in the country other than retaining the residual power of dismissing the Governor-General.

 That power is always exercised on the advice of the Prime Minister and the benefit in this indirect approach is that because the Prime Minister cannot by himself appoint or sack the Governor-General, the process becomes transparent and open to question by the public and the media and is therefore a safety valve and an important part of the checks and balances which pervade our entire constitutional system of governance.

-People may ask “why doesn’t the parliament and not the Queen appoint the Governor-General?”
+People may ask “why doesn’t the parliament and not the King appoint the Governor-General?”
 If the parliament were to do this, then we would no longer be a constitutional monarchy under the Crown but would become a republic with the politician — controlled state becoming the legal embodiment of executive, legislative, and judicial governance within the country.